Consensys/doc.quorum-key-manager/docs/Tutorials/ConnectInfura.md

     https://rinkeby.infura.io/v3/<YOUR_PROJECT_ID>
     ```

-1. Start QKM with the [helmfile chart](https://github.com/ConsenSys/quorum-key-manager-kubernetes) specifying a manifest
+1. Start QKM with the [Helmfile chart](https://github.com/ConsenSys/quorum-key-manager-kubernetes) specifying a manifest
    file with the following content:

     ```yml